mikkopiu/knowledge/av/README.md

 mapping table of ISO 639-2/B three-letter codes that `ffprobe` outputs.
 Otherwise, it would keep the title from the original stream.

 <details>
-<summary>Alternative PowerShell 7 script for processing a whole directory recursively and to overwrite all re-encoded files:</summary>
+<summary>Alternative PowerShell 7 script for processing a whole directory recursively and to overwrite all re-encoded files (recommend creating a `.plexignore` rule for `tmp-encode-*`)</summary>

 ```powershell
 $languages = @{